 I began stopping to interact with him.
-He would toss his head, push on the fence, and turn his head and slip it between the rails so he could lick my knees, but most often, he’d stand near me while I talked to him and stroked his silky dewlap and rustled the curly fur on top of his knobby head that was often flecked with hay and pieces of the weeds growing the pasture.
+He would toss his kick up his heels, push on the fence, and turn his head and slip it between the rails so he could lick my knees.
+But most often, he’d stand near me while I talked to him, stroking his silky dewlap and rustling the curly fur on top of his head that was often flecked with hay and pieces of the weeds that grew the pasture.

 I got to know his owner, and by fall, I’d learned that Guero, as the man called him, would soon be moved to another pasture.
 I asked what would become of him, and that ear tag tells you the answer I dreaded to hear.
 I could do nothing to change his fate despite pleading with the man to spare this gentle and beautiful giant who acted like a dog and was filled with life and intelligence.

 My runs weren’t the same after he departed, the empty pasture haunted by the absence of Guero’s enormous personality and the loss of the friendship we shared.

 I wish the people who ate him could have known him as I did.